mykelalvis/FT/Traveller/Adventures/Research Station Gamma/Research Station Gamma.md

 On a throw of 9+, a separate crate of pistol ammunition for the automatic pistols is present.
 Loading the cartridges into magazines should take about two minutes per magazine.

 The small dead-end corridor adjacent to location 23 contains an access hatch in the floor.
 If opened, it reveals a sheer drop straight down to the sea below.
-An object dropped would strike the sea surface between containment globes 4 (which is barely awash) and 5.
+An object dropped would strike the sea surface between containment globes4 (which is barely awash) and 5.
 It is thus possible to jump to the sea below if absolutely necessary.
 It is also possible to drop a rope or cable through the hatch and climb down it.
 The drop is about 120 meters.

 This hatch is the only direct access to the outside from this deck.